Chicago White Sox look for more after early playoff exits | WTOP News

 With Hall of Fame manager Tony La Russa back for a second tenure and stars like Tim Anderson and José Abreu and Lucas Giolito and Lance Lynn leading the rotation, the White Sox went 93-69 last season.
 They finished 13 games ahead of Cleveland in winning their first division championship since 2008.
 But in the playoffs, they bowed out early again.

 Chicago lost to Houston in four games in the division series after getting knocked out by Oakland in the wild-card series in 2020.
-After a quiet offseason, the White Sox return with largely the same roster while other teams made some big moves.
+While other teams made some big moves, the White Sox were rather quiet until they traded eight-time All-Star reliever Craig Kimbrel to the Los Angeles Dodgers for outfielder AJ Pollock on Friday.

 “We understand that everybody is making their team better and that nothing is given,” Anderson said.
 “Let’s see what happens.”